- Between 2016 and 2019, the average U.S. inheritance was $46,200 — with a big disparity between the top 1% ($719,000) and the bottom 50% ($9,700).

 3. Consider Your Options

-While you can give your heirs a lump sum of money, there are also other ways to give an inheritance.
-As previously mentioned, not every method is right for every individual.
-Because of this, you should know all the options available to you, including:
+While you can give an heir a lump sum of money, there are other ways to leave an inheritance.

 - Basic trust account